 Just like web browser add-ons, GNOME Shell extensions make it easy to extend, adjust and reshape the GNOME Shell experience to suit your needs.

-This could be as basic as adding a weather indicator to the panel or as dramatic as revamping the whole desktop into a single-panel, Windows-style set-up.
+This could be as basic as adding a weather indicator to the panel or as dramatic as converting the whole desktop into a single-panel, Windows-style set-up.